EDCD/EDDI/SpeechResponder/Variables.md

     - `name` the commander's name
     - `phoneticname` the pronunciation of the commander's name
     - `combatrating` the current combat rating of the commander (this is a Rating object)
-    - `traderating` the current trad rating of the commander (this is a Rating object)
+    - `traderating` the current trade rating of the commander (this is a Rating object)
     - `explorationrating` the exploration combat rating of the commander (this is a Rating object)
     - `empirerating` the current Empire rating of the commander (this is a Rating object)
     - `federationrating` the current Federation rating of the commander (this is a Rating object)
     - `credits` the number of credits the commander owns
     - `debt` the amount of debt the commander owes
     - `gender` the gender of the commander, as selected in EDDI's configuration (string, either 'Male' or 'Female')
+    - `friends` the commander's friends observed during the play session (this is a Friend object)

 ## Ship